-A grievance is an official notice of your dissatisfaction with your care.
+A grievance is an official notice of your dissatisfaction with your care or services.
 If you are not satisfied with your healthcare, you should talk about the problem with your PCP or the service provider.
-If you still have concerns after talking with your PCP or the provider, call the Presbyterian Customer Service Center (PV).
-The Presbyterian Customer Service Center can help you if you have a specific complaint about your physical healthcare, behavioral healthcare, Long-Term Services and Supports, or Presbyterian Centennial Care.
+If you still have concerns after talking with your PCP or the provider, call the Presbyterian Customer Service Center a specific complaint about your physical healthcare, behavioral healthcare, Long-Term Services and Supports, or Presbyterian Centennial Care or other services.
 They can also help you if you have concerns about your health plan.
 See the phone numbers on the bottom of each page in this handbook.